 Natural Vitamin Content Varies - Its Only Natural

-We consulted with Dr. Subramaniam Sathivel, professor of Food Engineering at Louisiana State University and formerly a Seafood Processing and Engineering professor at the University of Alaska, on the subject of the vitamin D content of fish oils and cod liver oils.
+We consulted with Dr. Subramaniam Sathivel on the subject of the vitamin D content of fish oils and cod liver oils.
+Dr. Sathivel is a professor of Food Engineering at Louisiana State University and formerly a Seafood Processing and Engineering professor at the University of Alaska.
 Dr. Sathivel’s comments show that, far from being a simple topic, scientists are still trying to figure out how various forms of vitamin D make their way from plankton to fish, and also explain why scientists typically report fat-soluble vitamin values as ranges rather than averages.

 Fundamentally, what is interesting to note is that Dr. Sathivel's research mirrors our own experience and reaffirms the accuracy of the claims on our label.

 Below is a summary of Dr. Sathivel’s research and conclusions on the subject.

 Fat-Soluble Vitamins, Especially Vitamin D Variation in Marine Fish

 Vitamin D is a fat-soluble nutrient and plays major roles in bone formation (Holick, 2007).
 It is significant in brain, heart, muscles, immune system, and skin function.
 Researchers have also reported that vitamin D may be beneficial in reducing the risk of diseases such as cancer (Garland et al., 2009), including skin cancer (Armstrong and Kricker, 2001).